RedwoodJS 4

 00:18:18 - Dom Saadi

-So definitely like we took our cues from like the existing routers.
-Like reach router specifically.
-I think we looked like heavily at like how it worked.
+So definitely we took our cues from the existing routers, like Reach Router specifically.
+I think we looked heavily at how it worked.

 00:18:29 - Nick Taylor